UEFA Champions League theme is an adaption of George Händel's royal coronation anthem

 May the King live for ever,

-"I had a commercials agent and they approached me to write something anthemic and because it was just after The Three Tenors at the World Cup in Italy so classical music was all the rage.
-Hooliganism was a major, major problem and UEFA wanted to take the game into a completely different area altogether.
+"Hooliganism was a major, major problem and UEFA wanted to take the game into a completely different area altogether. <...> They approached me to write something anthemic and because it was just after The Three Tenors at the World Cup in Italy so classical music was all the rage.
 There's a rising string phase which I pinched from Handel and then I wrote my own tune.
 It has a kind of Handelian feel to it but I like to think it's not a total rip-off."